SMSOSS/DH11/README.md

 ## Notes ##
 Import The ZIP into Arduino libraries as `dht.h` relies on it.

-`smokeThres` can (and should) be finetuned as we are not 100% keen on the sensor's sensitivity yet.

 You can hook this code with other sensors (e.g. Buzzer, lights) to perform actions once a fire is being detected by the sensors.
-Use this by `extern int isFire`.
+Use this by including the firestat header (`firestat.h`).
 Default value should be `0` and the value when fire is being detected is `1`.